Under Armour Valsetz Tactical Boots Review 2019: Work to Assault

 “I am a Fire Department Battalion Chief, I bought 2 pair of these, about 6-8 months ago.
 A black pair for work, and a tan pair for home.
 They are, by far, the most comfortable boot I have ever purchased.
 I wear these boots about 18 hours a day while on-duty.”

-They’re less durable.
+They’re not very durable.

-If you are a very rough user (which is rare), these may last for 4-8 months.
+If you are a rough user (which is rare), these may last for 4-8 months.
 Otherwise, these will remain all-intact for 6-12 months.